MalikElate/GitHub-at-a-glance/README.md

 Before GitHub at a Glance if a recruiter wanted to compare multiple job candidates they needed to open millions of tabs.
 GitHub at a Glance solves the problem the problem by putting all of the candidates basic information on one screen.
 More easily compare candidates and make hiring decisions faster and more efficiently.

-To see the fully functional site, please visit: [DEPLOYED VERSION OF APP](https://powerful-anchorage-62234.herokuapp.com)
+To see the fully functional site, please visit: [Demo](https://powerful-anchorage-62234.herokuapp.com)

 ### Prerequisites